 14) The Arg-e Bam

-This is an early Persian site dating back to the 4th century BC.
+Arg-e Bam is an early Persian site dating back to the 4th century BC.
 Experts say this adobe structure is the largest of its kind in the world.
-It is an important link in the Silk Road dating back before the Achaemenid Empire.
+It is an essential link in the Silk Road dating back before the Achaemenid Empire.
 You can find it in southeastern Iran in the Kerman Province.

 Points 16, 17, and 18 runs southeast on the ley line that joins at a major intersection point at Mohenjo-Daro (15)